lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

     ## experimentData: use 'experimentData(object)'
     ## Annotation:
     ## - - - Processing information - - -
-    ## Combined [6725,20] and [6268,10] MSnSets Fri Dec  2 19:09:16 2016
+    ## Combined [6725,20] and [6268,10] MSnSets Sat Dec  3 19:04:40 2016
-    ## Subset [6725,20][5032,20] Fri Dec  2 19:09:16 2016
+    ## Subset [6725,20][5032,20] Sat Dec  3 19:04:40 2016
-    ## Removed features with more than 0 NAs: Fri Dec  2 19:09:16 2016
+    ## Removed features with more than 0 NAs: Sat Dec  3 19:04:40 2016
-    ## Dropped featureData's levels Fri Dec  2 19:09:16 2016
+    ## Dropped featureData's levels Sat Dec  3 19:04:40 2016
     ##  MSnbase version: 1.21.7

-When more than 2 datasets are to be combined and too many proteins were not consistently assayed, leading to too many proteins being filtered out, we suggest to implement an ensemble of classifiers voting on protein-sub-cellular niche membership over the output of several experiments (see section *Supervised machine learning* for the description of sub-cellular assignments).
+When more than 2 datasets are to be combined and too many proteins have not been consistently assayed, leading to too many proteins being filtered out, we suggest to implement an ensemble of classifiers voting on protein-sub-cellular niche membership over the output of several experiments (see section *Supervised machine learning* for the description of sub-cellular assignments).